AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 An entity may transition from one state to another, or it may remain in its current state.
 The arrows denote transitions.
 The conditions under which a transition should take place will need to be coded into the FSM itself.

-In this finite state machine tutorial, I'll help you understand the state design pattern by building an FSM from the ground up for a simple problem, using C++ as the primary development language.
-However, note that you could just as well use a different object-oriented language, like Java or Python.
+In this finite state machine tutorial, I'll help you understand the state design pattern by building an FSM with C++ for a simple problem.
+Note that you could just as well use a different programming language if you wanted to.
 Let's get started!

 {% include linkedHeading.html heading="Finite State Machine Use Case: Modeling a Lightbulb" level=2 %}